lsimediasarl/MultiProperties/README.md

 ## Release
 !!!
 ALPHA VERSION, USE IT AT YOUR OWN RISK !!!

-The implementation of the current codebase is not yet finished, so you should not use this plugin in a production environment at the moment...
+The implementation is not yet finished, so you should not use this plugin in a production environment at the moment...

 This plugin is written from scratch, no code sharing with the original plugin.